qkzk/fm/development.md

 - Simplify tui config files.
 Remove `cwd` boolean parameter.
 Doesn't break old config files.
 - Display the number of entries as the size of a directory instead of '-'.
 Might affect performance for very large directories.
 - Enable logging with `-l` or `--log`.
 Nothing is logged anywhere without this flag.
+- FIX: Tree mode.
+Unfolding a directory unfold its children

 #### Changelog